Ulcerative colitis: Nicotine

 Unlike Crohn's disease, ulcerative colitis has a lesser chance of affecting smokers than non-smokers.
 In select individuals with a history of previous tobacco use, resuming low dose smoking may improve signs and symptoms of active ulcerative colitis, but it is not recommended due to the overwhelmingly negative health effects of tobacco.
 Studies using a transdermal nicotine patch have shown clinical and histological improvement.
 In one double-blind, placebo-controlled study conducted in the United Kingdom, 48.6% of people with UC who used the nicotine patch, in conjunction with their standard treatment, showed complete resolution of symptoms.
 Another randomized, double-blind, placebo-controlled, single-center clinical trial conducted in the United States showed that 39% of people who used the patch showed significant improvement, versus 9% of those given a placebo.
 However, nicotine therapy is generally not recommended due to side effects and inconsistent results.

 Iron supplementation

 The gradual loss of blood from the gastrointestinal tract, as well as chronic inflammation, often leads to anemia, and professional guidelines suggest routinely monitoring for anemia with blood tests repeated every three months in active disease and annually in quiescent disease.
 Adequate disease control usually improves anemia of chronic disease, but iron deficiency anemia should be treated with iron supplements.
 The form in which treatment is administered depends both on the severity of the anemia and on the guidelines that are followed.
 Some advise that parenteral iron be used first because people respond to it more quickly, it is associated with fewer gastrointestinal side effects, and it is not associated with compliance issues.
-Others require oral iron to be used first, as people eventually respond and many will tolerate the side effects.
+Others require oral iron to be used first, as people eventually respond, and many will tolerate the side effects.

+Anticholinergics

+Anticholinergic drugs, more specifically muscarinic antagonists, are sometimes used to treat abdominal cramps in connection with ulcerative colitis through their calming effect on colonic peristalsis (reducing both amplitude and frequency) and intestinal tone.
+Some medical authorities suggest over-the-counter anticholinergic drugs as potential helpful treatments for abdominal cramping in mild ulcerative colitis.
+However, their use is contraindicated especially in moderate to severe disease states because of the potential for anticholinergic treatment to induce toxic megacolon in patients with colonic inflammation.
+Toxic megacolon is a state in which the colon is abnormally distended, and may in severe or untreated cases lead to colonic perforation, sepsis, and death.

+Immunosuppressant therapies, infection risks, and vaccinations

+Many patients affected by ulcerative colitis need immunosuppressant therapies, which may be associated with a higher risk of contracting opportunistic infectious diseases.

+Many of these potentially harmful diseases, such as Hepatitis B, Influenza, chickenpox, herpes zoster virus, pneumococcal pneumonia, or human papilloma virus, can be prevented by vaccines.
+Each drug used in the treatment of IBD should be classified according to the degree of immunosuppression induced in the patient.
+Several guidelines suggest investigating patients' vaccination status before starting any treatment and performing vaccinations against vaccine-preventable diseases when required.